-Ensure each member of staff has access to and understands the schools or college's child protection policy and procedures, especially new and part time staff.
+Ensure each member of staff has access to and understands the School's child protection policy and procedures, especially new and part time staff.

 Be alert to the specific needs of children in need, those with special educational needs and young carers.